 What’s your garden zone?
 Find out here.
 In the UK, milder winters bring higher hardiness zones (7 – 10), despite their northern location.
 The US has a large variety of zones (1a- 13a) due to the inclusion of icy northern states like Alaska, and tropical states like Hawaii.

 Many gardeners in zone 4 have reported successful overwintering of Rozanne for many years.
-The key to keeping her happy in these cooler winter zones is to add a layer of winter mulch if your garden lacks snow cover.
+Keep her happy in cooler winter zones by adding a layer of winter mulch if your garden lacks snow cover.
 Prepare Rozanne in the fall for the upcoming winter snow and frost, and she will reward you with a return to her full glory next spring.

 Zones 5 – 8